percona/postgres/contrib/pg_tde/documentation/docs/global-key-provider-configuration/keyring.md

 # Keyring File Configuration

 This setup is intended for development and stores the keys unencrypted in the specified data file.
 See [how to use external reference to parameters](../how-to/external-parameters.md) to add an extra security layer to your setup.

+!!! note
+     While keyfiles may be acceptable for **local** or **testing environments**, KMS integration is the recommended approach for production deployments.

 ```sql
     SELECT pg_tde_add_global_key_provider_file(